DreymaR/BigBagKbdTrixPKL/README.md

     - The mappings in the De layout are okay as they are, but let's say we want to swap V and Ö (OEM_102) for the sake of example.
     - In the `[layout]` section of layout.ini are the keys that are changed from the BaseLayout.
 OEM_102 is there, state 0/1 mapped to ö/Ö.
     - To find the V key, see the `baseLayout = Colemak-eD\BaseLayout_Cmk-eD_ISO` line and open that file.
 There's the V key, SC02f.
-    - Now, copy the V key to your layout.ini `[layout]` section so it'll override the baseLayout, and swap the SC### codes of V and OEM_102.
+    - Now, copy the V and OEM_102 keys to your layout.ini `[layout]` section so they'll override the baseLayout, and swap their SC### codes.
     - Alternatively, you could just edit the mappings for the affected shift states of the two keys.
 Use any white space between entries.
-* Now, if the EPKL_Settings.ini Kbd/Curl/Ergo/Locale settings are right you should get the variant you wanted.
+* Now, if the EPKL_Layouts .ini Type/Locale/Kbd/Curl/Ergo/Other settings are right you should get the variant you wanted.
-    - Here, set KbdType/CurlMod/ErgoMod/LocalID to ISO/--/Angle/De respectively (or 'MyCoolDe' if you really went with that!).
+    - Here, set LayType/KbdType/LocalID/CurlMod/ErgoMod/OthrMod to eD/De/ISO/--/Angle/-- respectively (or use 'MeinDe' if you went with that).
-    - If you used a VK layout or anything else than Colemak-eD as your path, comment out the `layout = ` line with `;` and activate another.
+    - If you prefer to use another existing layout line in the file, comment out the `layout = ` line with `;` and activate another.
-    - If you prefer, write the `layout = LayoutFolder:DisplayedName` entry directly instead, using the folder path from `Layouts\`.
+    - You can also write the `layout = LayoutFolder:DisplayedName` entry directly instead, using the folder path starting from `Layouts\`.
 * After making layout changes, refresh EPKL with the Ctrl+Shift+5 hotkey.
 If that doesn't work, quit and restart EPKL.
 * To get updated help images, see the next point if you want to generate them using Inkscape.
     - First though, check around in the eD layout folders.
 Maybe there's something that works for you there despite a few minor differences?